-Bankruptcy, although a frightening term to many, can often mean salvation to those who find themselves underwater with intractable debt.
+Bankruptcy may be a frightening term to many, but it can also mean salvation to those who find themselves underwater with intractable debt.
 If used wisely, under the counsel of a talented bankruptcy attorney, bankruptcy can be a method for getting a fresh financial start.
 While there is a common misconception that bankruptcy will ruin your credit score, the opposite is true — by eliminating debt, your credit score will rebound rapidly.
 Believe it or not, bankruptcy can give you immediate relief from being besieged by creditors and restore your peace of mind.
 Nonetheless, in spite of the potential benefits of declaring bankruptcy, in some cases other types of debt relief may be preferable.
-A knowledgeable attorney will be able to help you make the best choice in your individual case.
+A knowledgeable bankruptcy attorney will be able to help you make the best choice in your individual case.

 The Dolhancyks are eager to meet with you for a free initial consultation to evaluate your unique situation and discuss your options.
 Alex and Michaela pride themselves on their ability to gain your trust and offer you the personalized service you deserve.
 When you visit their office you can expect to be welcomed as friends, and offered beverages and light snacks.
 Most importantly, you will be made aware that the Dolhancyks are looking out for your best interests.
 They live locally and can be called on at any time.